 Tip: You can insert Liquid into any JSON Filter, not just the one above.

-Also note the comparison operator being used in the example above in bold.
-Refering to the list of possible abbreviations below, you'll see the comparison operator being used in the example (i.e., lt) means "Less Than".
+Also, note the comparison operator is used in the example above in bold.
+Referring to the list of possible abbreviations below, the comparison operator used in the example (i.e., lt) means "Less Than."
 Plug in any of the following abbreviations to Date and DateTime filters:

 These filters can also be used on numeric fields – decimal, integer, currency, and multicurrency.